GarrettVance/CurtisInverter/README.md

 # CurtisInverter
 Reflections in hyperbolic geometry correspond to inversion in a circle.
 Windows 10 app to demo inversion.
+This is a Visual Studio 2017 C++ project for Windows 10 to create a UWP application.
+This Visual Studio project has a dependency on The Microsoft DirectXTK library.
+You must install Microsoft DirectXTK for Windows 10 x86 prior to building the Inverter project in Visual Studio 2017.
+Tested only on Windows 10.